microsoft/WinDbg-Samples/TTDQueries/README.md

 query to **search** a TTD trace file by **function calls, time positions, memory addresses**, etc.
 Check out [TTD - Queries] to learn more.

-### Debugging using a query is great because
+### Debugging using a query is great because you can

 * Search for problems and control results using familiar LINQ syntax
 * Easily visualize patterns in grid view
-* Faster than conditional breakpoints
+* Narrow your search faster than using conditional breakpoints

 ## Video references